MCarroll345/C-Project/README.md

 The testing that I plan on doing will be testing that each function works, like the verfication and the destination arrival functions.
 I think that I should also implement exceptions and error handling.
 We did it recently in a lab and I believe that it would be good for the project, as it shows more innitiative and prudence.

+<h2>11/03/2026</h2>

+I am working on the testing functions.
+There will be one general test called that will run all other tests.
+To make the test grids, I didn't want to go through the process of setting up a new grid for every test so I made a default constructor.
+It works pretty well so I'm happy to use it.
+I may reformat the main grid to work off of something like this.
+I'd say I can get testing done today, leaving just the printing of the final grid and the path.